Wish It Was Closer!

 - Signage not the best

 Other Thoughts: This was worth a 30 minute drive and then some.
 I'll be back for sure.
 I did not find the layout difficult to navigate.
 Beginners will want to play with caution near the river.
-The bank is quite steep to go down for a disc and the river could take it away anyways.
+The bank is too steep to go down for a disc and the river would take it away anyways.
 The signage is shotty on some holes, but the length is noted on all so that is good to know.
-The park is pretty really clean.
-I had fun and the beginning holes made good practice after playing a full round even if the baskets were not the best there.
+The park is really clean.
+I had fun and the beginning holes made good practice after playing a full round even if the baskets are not the best.
 It was an easy thing to forgive.
 The bridge and stone bench were unique aspects.
 Hole 10 with the 145ft (if not more) straight down shot was fun.
 Not sure why one reviewer would not like it unless his disc skipped away to the river.
-This course was fun and I was the only one on it the entire afternoon except for one group late in the day and that was surprising.
+This course was fun.
+I was surprised to be the only one playing it at the time.
 Go check it out and enjoy.

 4 of 4 people found this review helpful.